 The internal sensors are plumbed together to monitor a single input.
 The Pro Trio has visual and optional audible alarms for each of the gases monitored.
 An audible alarm will sound if any alarm set point is reached.
 If the alarm sounds, the analog output can activate an optional relay that shuts down compressors automatically, sounds a remote alarm, or activates emergency backup systems.

-PLEASE NOTE: Never expose gas sensors to pressure or you may cause damage and/or false readings.
+WARNING: Never expose gas sensors to pressure or you may cause damage and/or false readings.
 Damaged sensors will not provide accurate gas analysis.
-Inaccurate gas analysis can lead to serious personal injury or death.
 Most gas analyzers can be used to analyze a regulated gas sample flow, the contents of a gas cylinder, or the flow from a regulator.
 The flow rate of gas must equal 1-5 L/min.
-To produce this flow, a Flow Restrictor and Regulator may be required.
+To produce this flow, a Flow Restrictor and Regulator (like the 400-100 Calibration Test Gas Regulator) may be required.
+A faulty Flow Restrictor can lead to a false analyzer reading.
+Flow Restrictors should be regularly tested with a Flow Meter.
+Inaccurate gas analysis can lead to serious personal injury or death.

 |Resolution||1 ppm||50 ppm resolution from 0 to 1000 ppm, then 100 ppm up to full scale||1%|